veitlab/FoodReward/README.md

 requirements.txt
 README.md
 ```
-The figure plot functions are called from the */scripts* folder.
+Scripts should be run from the *scripts* folder.
 The folder *figures* will be created once a script was run.

 ## Requirements